bios62/notechws/labs/lab2.md

 ## Prerequisites

-TRIP table is loaded into the schema.
+Complete lab 1 and ensure that  `TRIP` table is loaded into the schema.

 ## Database Actions SQL instructions for the first Machine Learning experiment.